You are here:

 - Minimum font size of 11 pt (12 pt is preferred).

-- Express amount of specimen requested as follows (it is imperative to justify sample size and amount of specimen requested; see limitations above):
+- Express amount of specimen requested as follows ( the PI must justify sample size and amount of specimen requested; see limitations above):

 - Serum, EDTA and citrate plasma in milliliters (ml)